laravel-notification-channels/telegram/README.md

 // Response is an array of updates.
 $updates = TelegramUpdates::create()

-    // (Optional).
-Get's the latest update.
+    // (Optional) Get the latest update.
     // NOTE: All previous updates will be forgotten using this method.
     // ->latest()

-    // (Optional).
-Limit to 2 updates (By default, updates starting with the earliest unconfirmed update are returned).
+    // (Optional) Limit to 2 updates.
+By default, updates start with the earliest unconfirmed update.
     ->limit(2)

-    // (Optional).
-Add more params to the request.
+    // (Optional) Add more request parameters.
     ->options([
         'timeout' => 0,
     ])
     ->get();

-if($updates['ok']) {
+if ($updates['ok']) {
     // Chat ID
     $chatId = $updates['result'][0]['message']['chat']['id'];
 }
 ```

 > [!NOTE]
-> This method will not work if an outgoing webhook is set up.
+> This method will not work while an outgoing webhook is configured.

-For a complete list of available parameters for the `options`, see [Telegram Bot API docs][link-telegram-docs-getupdates].
+For the full list of supported `options()`, see the [Telegram Bot API docs][link-telegram-docs-getupdates].

 ## Using in Lumen